wwcodeportland/networking-nights/README.md

 <img height=100 src="logos/logo-treehouse.png" title="Treehouse">
 <img height=100 src="logos/logo-newrelic.png" title="New Relic">

 ##Format

 - Lightning Talks (shorter tech talks, 5-10 minutes each)
-- Panel
+- Panel (45 minute panel)
-- Workshop
+- Workshop (45-90 minute workshop)
-- Around the World (split attendees in three to four different rooms for presentations)
+- Around the World (split attendees in three to four different rooms for presentations, 10-15 minutes in each room, then the groups switch rooms)

 ##Our Schedule